jasonpeng17/CP25_Emission_SB_Framework/README.md

 ## Post-Processing Utilities (Optional)

-Beyond generating wind solutions and emission-line SB profiles, this repository (`../cp25/post_process`) also provides helper routines for analyzing the outputs of FB22 and CP25 models.
+Beyond generating wind solutions and emission-line SB profiles, this repository (`../cp25/post_process`) also provides helper routines for analyzing the outputs of FB22 and SB models.

 - **`pressure_Mrel_fb22`**
   Computes the radial profiles of ram pressure, thermal pressure, and relative Mach number from FB22 solutions: